-The Sharpe Community Scholars Program welcomes alumni involvement in a broad range of engaged academic opportunities: service-learning courses and projects, network development and mentoring, events, fundraising, consulting and more.
-Please contact Sharpe's director, Monica D. Griffin at 757-221-2495 to learn more about ways to get involved with community engagement and scholarship at William & Mary.
+The Sharpe Community Scholars Program welcomes alumni involvement in a broad range of engaged academic opportunities: engaged learning courses and projects, network development and mentoring, events, fundraising, consulting and more.
+Please contact Sharpe's director, Monica D. Griffin at 757-221-2460 to learn more about ways to get involved with community engagement and scholarship at William & Mary.

 Sharpe Program Alumni Network